arielmagbanua/codelabs/codelabs/how-to-install-python-in-mac.md

 $ /usr/local/bin/python
 ```

-You can also execute the command to check the version of Python installed in your machine.
+You can also execute the command to check the version of Python installed in your machine using the terminal.
 ```bash
 $ python --version
 # prints the following